RoboticsKnowledgebase/mrsd-software-bootcamp/simulation/f1tenth_gap_following.md

 ## III.
 Review of F1TENTH Follow the Gap

-The lecture slides on F1TENTH Follow the gap is the best visual resource for understanding every step of the algorithm.
+The [lecture on F1TENTH "Follow the gap"](https://www.youtube.com/watch?v=5asfD-_Z9x8) (accompanying [lecture slides](https://docs.google.com/presentation/d/11JjzGutwLbgGHyKnrytX-4SCuOkF3Byp78YuN7z4R7Q/edit?usp=sharing) provided by CMU) is the best visual resource for understanding every step of the algorithm.
 However, the steps are outlined over here:

 1. Obtain laser scans and preprocess them.
 2. Find the closest point in the LiDAR ranges array.